nathanShepherd/pScheduler-GridFTP-Documentation/README.md

 How to use pScheduler and an ansible script to quickly deploy a GridFTP Server and conduct file transfers.
 These instructions have been verified on minimal images of CentOS 7.

 ## 1. Prepare System for [pScheduler](https://github.com/perfsonar/pscheduler/wiki/Development-and-Test-System)
-Curl the sytem prep scripts from pscheduler master branch.
+Curl the sytem-prep scripts from pscheduler master branch.
 ```
 sudo curl -s -O https://raw.githubusercontent.com/perfsonar/pscheduler/master/scripts/system-prep
 ```